nuevephp/tagger/readme.txt

 Installation:

-1) Place this plugin in the Frog plugins directory.
+1) Place this plugin (as a directory with all contents) in the Wolf /wolf/plugins directory.
 2) Activate the plugin through the administration screen.
 3) The plugin should automatically be ready to use, go to step 4 only if you can't find the Tags page or tag snippet.